skenqbx/node-caster/README.markdown

 A possible error is emitted when no callback is set.

 #### caster.close(opt_callback)
-Close the socket and cleanup the caster.
+Close the socket.
+Allows to `bind()` again with the same caster object.

 `opt_callback` is an optional `function()`.